Mananite/UltiMc-for-idiots/README.md

 # UltiMc-for-idiots (WINDOWS GUIDE)
-## Links:
+## Links (WINDOWS ONLY):
 - https://cdn.azul.com/zulu/bin/zulu17.42.19-ca-jdk17.0.7-win_x64.msi
 - https://nightly.link/UltimMC/Launcher/workflows/main/develop/mmc-cracked-win32.zip

 ## Steps:
 - Download both the files
 - Run zulu17.42.19-ca-jdk17.0.7-win_x64 (it may end with .msi, doesn't matter)
-- Then press next/continue till it's done
+- Then press next
+- Select JAVA_HOME with the 2nd option (It's the one with the big ❌)
+- Continue
 - After, you're gonna want to right click mmc-cracked-win32 (it may end with .zip, doesn't matter)
 - "Extract to mmc-cracked-win32\"
 - Open mmc-cracked-win32 (The folder)